The Gunny Sack

 What is the difference between apple crisp and apple cobbler?

-These Mini Apple Crisps have sweet, tender apples and are topped with a crunchy crumb topping.
-Individual apple crisps are perfect for parties and holidays!
+• Mini Apple Crisps have sweet, tender apples and are topped with a crumb topping.

 Apple Cobbler